Poplicola

 yellow new york taxi in front of new york times building

 If you’re one of the four-or-so frequent readers of this here blog, chances are you also occasionally check out the New York Times op-ed page.
 You may even know the names: Thomas “Friedman’s Just Another Word For Nothing Left to Lose” Friedman, Gail “The Colander” Collins, Nicholas “The Dark Crystal” Kristof, &c.
 This is a daily feature dedicated to these folks: one line that is either awesome, funny, insightful, intelligent, ridiculous, or utterly divorced from reality.
 I hope you enjoy.
-Today’s is from Maureen “Dowdy Doddy Piper” Dowd, who in her column “Don’t Send in the Clones,”...
+Today’s is from Maureen “Dowdy Doddy Piper” Dowd who, in her column “Our Mosque Madness,” writes: Some...

 Continue reading...